+'''

---disable-decimal-float, --disable-threads, --disable-libatomic, --disablelibgomp, --disable-libmpx, --disable-libquadmath, --disable-libssp, --disablelibvtv, --disable-libstdcxx
+--disable-decimal-float, --disable-threads, --disable-libatomic, --disablelibgomp, --disable-libquadmath, --disable-libssp, --disable-libvtv, --disablelibstdcxx

+'''

-These switches disable support for the decimal floating point extension, threading, libatomic, libgomp, libmpx, libquadmath, libssp, libvtv, and the C++ standard library respectively.
+These switches disable support for the decimal floating point extension, threading, libatomic, libgomp, libquadmath, libssp, libvtv, and the C++ standard library respectively.
 These features will fail to compile when building a cross-compiler and are not necessary for the task of cross-compiling the temporary libc.